aaossa/Computer-Security-Algorithms/README.md

 * **Intro to RSA** Learn the basics of a common public key cryptosystem

 * **CCA on Textbook RSA** Turns out padding is important

+* **Fast Hashing Passwords** Cryptographic hash functions shouldn't be used to hash passwords directly